Self-exclusion: GamStop

 GamStop is a free online self-exclusion scheme in Britain designed to help people with gambling problems by restricting their access to online betting sites.
 From its launch in 2018, GamStop allows individuals to voluntarily ban themselves from all gambling websites and apps licensed in Britain with a single request, instead of having to self-exclude at each operator one by one.

 The UK Gambling Commission made participation in GamStop mandatory for all online gambling operators in March 2020, integrating the scheme into the national gambling regulatory framework.

 The Association of British Bookmakers cited a survey in which 83% of GamStop's users said that it had reduced or stopped their gambling, and 71% said that they had stopped using their nominated betting sites since joining the scheme.
 A 2019 investigation by the BBC found that a gambler who self-referred was still able to gamble by changing their user details, such as misspelling their surname.

+In early 2026, Gamstop reported a 40% increase in self-exclusion requests from gamblers aged 16-24 in the second half of 2025.